 How Much Protein?

 Protein is an essential macronutrient we all need.
-The protein we eat is not only for our muscles, but it's also used for our heart, kidneys, skin, and numerous other cells.
+The protein we eat is not only for our muscles, but it's also essential for our heart, kidneys, skin, and numerous other cells.
 We even use some protein for energy.
-How much do we need?
-You may have heard we need as little as 0.8 grams per kilogram of body weight.
-Maybe you heard to eat 1 gram per pound of bodyweight.
-We break down the science and give you our best recommendations.
+How much protein do we need?
 Keep reading to learn more...

 Protein Breakdown

-Our bodies store much protein in muscles, organs, etc., but, our bodies also break down and eliminate protein all day long.
-Williams (2002) estimates that our bodies break down roughly 0.34 grams per pound of body weight per day.
+Our bodies break down and eliminate protein all day long.
+Williams (2002) estimates that our bodies break down roughly 0.34 grams of protein for each pound of our body weight per day.
 This means that a 200-pound person breaks down and eliminates approximately 68 grams of protein per day.
-That's why we need to eat protein every day!
-And if you work out, you may need even more protein!
+That's why eating protein is important!
+And it's also why I start each day with protein coffee!

-Because of the data above, the U.S. government estimates we only need 0.8 grams per kg of bodyweight per day, or about 0.36 grams per pound per day.
-However, current experts believe this number is too low, especially if you work out.
-Lemon (1998) believes 0.8 was picked from old research, possibly from the 1970s.
+Because of the data above, the U.S. government estimates we only need about 0.36 grams per pound per day.
+And if you don't exercise, that may be OK.
+However, Lemon (1998) believes 0.36 was picked from old research, possibly from the 1970s.
+But, new science shows that athletes may require more protein.
+We'll try to break down all the new science below:

 The New Numbers